이 페이지는 현재 영어로 제공되지 않습니다.

 Story of the woman at the well.
 Can we be happy on earth?
 Jesus wants us to come to Him, let Him change us and fill our life.
 How to receive Christ.

 Christ's claim to be Saviour; His death as a sacrifice for sin.
 Those who trust Him receive forgiveness and reconciliation with God.
-Written for Moslems, but useable elsewhere for those with some knowledge of Christian concepts.
+Written for Muslims, but useable elsewhere for those with some knowledge of Christian concepts.

 About Christ; His life, miracles, death, resurrection, ascension--- all without mentioning His name till the last paragraph.
-For fanatic Moslems who spurn the name of Jesus.
+For fanatic Muslims who spurn the name of Jesus.
 Name can be introduced at beginning if desired when using for other groups.